Parent/athlete Handbook

 1) Come to practice hydrated with proper nutrition already consumed, properly dressed for running, and with a positive attitude.

-2) Practice will be a full team effort and you will have fun, our goal is to engage all the athletes and make running fun while bringing honor to God all while respecting others.
+2) Practice will be a full team effort and you will have fun.
+Our goal is to engage and challenge all the athletes and to make running fun, all while bringing honor to God.

 4) LISTEN TO YOUR BODIES!!!
 If something hurts, do not run on it.
-Seek medical attention, I am not a doctor nor do I want you to think that I am.
+Please seek medical attention.
+We are not doctors, nor do we want you to think that we are.

-5) Please be flexible and pay attention to our communication portal “Team Snap” for any updates, practice or race changes or any team needs that may arise.
+5) Please be flexible and pay attention to our communication portal “Team Snap” for any updates.
+Practice or race changes or any team needs that may arise will be communicated on Team Snap.

 6) We cannot guarantee every runner that comes to practice will be able to run in our meets.
-Some teams do not allow younger elementary children to race.
-All children ages 8 and above are welcome to run with our team but again they may not all get to compete.
+Some meets do not allow younger elementary children to race in their meets.
+All children ages 8 and above are welcome to run with our team.
+However, they may not all get to compete at the meets.
 If your child is close to the 8 year old age limit please talk to the coaches to see if they might “try it” and see if it works for all parties involved.

 Practice locations and details: